dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

 <!-- /TOC -->
 # Declaring a Resource
 The first example for today will be a resource to set the drive label.
-To define our new resource, we start by create a class.
+To define our new resource, we start by creating a class.
 However, before the class declaration we're going to add the ```[DSCResource]``` attribute.
 ```powershell
 [DscResource()]